The Frick Collection

 join their email list to be the first to hear about new offerings and events.

-ONLINE GUIDED TOURS
+ONLINE GUIDED VISITS

 Groups from the Hunter community are welcome to schedule free, online guided visits of The Frick Collection.
 Led by experienced museum educators, groups will explore great works of art through close looking and lively, in-depth discussion.
 Visits can be tailored to the needs of specific courses or groups.